Vauxhall: Demography

 The explosion in London property prices during the late 1990s and early 2000s has led to a boom in riverside construction, such as the large St George Wharf development by Vauxhall Bridge.
 This area is continuing to be redeveloped with several newbuilds under construction.

-Several gentrified areas have developed, and areas of terraced townhouses on streets such as Fentiman Road and Heyford Avenue have higher property values in the private market; however, by far the most common type of housing stock in Vauxhall is flats, both conversions and purpose-built blocks.
+Several gentrified areas have developed, and areas of terraced townhouses on streets such as Fentiman Road and Heyford Avenue have higher property values in the private market; however, 97% of housing stock in Vauxhall is flats, both conversions and purpose-built blocks.
 Vauxhall is also a popular residential area for members of parliament and civil servants due to its proximity to the Houses of Parliament and Whitehall; Kennington is within the area wired for the Commons' Division bell.
 Some 18th- and 19th-century properties also survive – most famously Bonnington Square, a community that emerged from the 1970s–1980s squat scene in London and remains as mostly housing co-operatives today.

-Vauxhall is a very ethnically diverse area, with about 40% of residents originating from a non-white ethnic group.
+Vauxhall is a very ethnically diverse area; 50% are white and 50% of residents originate from a non-white ethnic group.
 There is a significant Portuguese community, some with a connection to Madeira; many Portuguese restaurants and bars are located in South Lambeth Road and the surrounding area.

-There is also a Muslim community, with almost 6% of residents declaring themselves as Muslim in the 2001 census.
+The 2021 census states the plurality of residents, 39.5% are Christians and 37.3% state that they do have a religion.
+The Muslim community consists of 9.3% of residents.